 Fill your soup pot up with water.
 Add 6 chicken bouillon cubes.
 Add in one can of cream of chicken.
 Then add in a good dash of heavy cream and 3 good tablespoons of sour cream.
 Bring to a boil.
 Once that is all done, add in 2 good handfuls of cheddar cheese.
 Then add in your tortellini.
 I usually use 2 bags.
 From here, you can also add some chopped spinach or kale.

 In a saucepan or skillet, cut up kielbasa into bite-sized pieces.
 Cook that up with some bacon, minced onion, seasoning, and an onion.
 When that is all cooked up, drain and add to the soup pot.

 Fill up your soup pot with water.
 Add 6 chicken bouillon cubes.
-Add in a can of cream of mushroom, a log of chopped up Velveeta, 3 good tablespoons of sour cream, a good dash of heavy cream.
+Add in a can of cream of mushroom, a log of chopped-up Velveeta, 3 good tablespoons of sour cream, and a good dash of heavy cream.
 Let all this meld together.
-Once that is done, add in about 4 chopped up potatoes.
+Once that is done, add in about 4 chopped-up potatoes.